Antibes Travel Guide

 Villa Eilenroc Gardens

-It has the largest marina and yachting harbor in all the French Riviera and even in Europe.
+Port Vauban has the largest marina and yachting harbor in all the French Riviera and even in Europe.
 It can moor more than 2000 ships and crafts.
 The port can also accommodate crafts that are more than a hundred meters, so it’s a popular spot for the world’s billionaires to dock their superyachts.

 Le Fort Carré